Here’s what you don’t need.

 With Amazon delaying Prime Day to mid-October, an uncertain economic forecast, and the lead up to the 2020 election …

-You’ve got the perfect storm for choking acquisition costs compounded by low-value shoppers — distracted, distressed, and on the hunt for deals.
+You’ve got the perfect storm for choking customer acquisition costs compounded by low-value shoppers — distracted, distressed, and on the hunt for deals.

 To overcome these roadblocks, your October strategy should be focused on accelerated timelines to strike early and often, while costs are low.